UK’s asylum backlog creeping up after 32% dip

 “However, it seems that the new legislation started to bite in the spring, when the Home Office ran out of older cases to process.
 In theory, the previous government did have some discretion to continue to process claims (as Labour says it is now doing) but it appears to have decided not to use it.”

-The raft of immigration statistics, published by the Government on Thursday, came as Home Secretary Yvette Cooper promised a “surge in enforcement and returns flights” to reach the highest rate of migrant removals since 2018.
+The figures, among a raft of immigration statistics published by the Government on Thursday, came as Home Secretary Yvette Cooper promised a “surge in enforcement and returns flights” to reach the highest rate of migrant removals since 2018.

 Announcing the plan to crackdown on organised immigration crime earlier this week, she also said up to 100 new specialist intelligence officers would join the National Crime Agency to disrupt immigration gangs and warned the Home Office would target businesses who employed migrants who did not have the right to work in the UK.